Mic92/sops-nix/README.md

 ## Different file formats

-At the moment we support the following file formats: YAML, JSON, binary
+At the moment we support the following file formats: YAML, JSON, and binary.

 NOTE: At the moment we do not support nested data structures that sops support.
-This might change in the future:
+This might change in the future.

-We support the following yaml:
+We support the following YAML:

 ```yaml
 key: 1